mcci-catena/model4905-indoor-sap-flow/README.md

 1. Jumper JP1-1 to JP1-2 (tying EN to Vbat).
 On early assemblies, this must be done with a clip-lead.
 On later units, there are posts in both positions, and you need only push on a jumper.

-2. Attach the STLINK V2 as normal for 4612 debugging and firmward download.
+2. Attach the STLINK V2 as normal for 4612 debugging and firmware download.